-- Enter your Vuforia Developer Credentials.
+- Login with your Vuforia Developer Credentials.

-There are two ways of generating an Area Target with the ATG.
-Either from a Matterport™ scan or from an E57 data file.
-Follow the section below that matches the scanning solution you have selected.
+There are three ways of generating an Area Target with the ATG.
+Either from a Matterport™ scan, from an E57 data file, or from a previously created 3DT Vuforia Space file.

-Creating an Area Target from a Matterport™ scan
+Create an Area Target from a Matterport™ scan

-Creating an Area Target from E57 data
+Create an Area Target from E57 data

 Scanners that produce point clouds can be imported as E57 data files.
 The supported list on the Area Targets home page shows current devices that the ATG can import.
 See the scanning guides below Scanning an Environment to learn more on getting a space scanned.

-- If the scan is available as E57 and on your local hard drive, launch the ATG and login with your Vuforia Developer credentials.
+- If the scan is available as an .E57 file and on your local hard drive, launch the ATG and login with your Vuforia Developer credentials.

-- In the ATG, press New Area Target from E57 Data.
+- In the ATG, click E57 Data.